 When you see other gardeners posting their tomato pictures and bragging about how their plants are touching above their arch trellis this time of year, try not to be too envious.
 Our time has finally come!

-August is when we can start preparing for our second warm season of crops.
+August is when we can start preparing for our second warm season of crops in Central Texas.
 That’s right, folks–we get not one, but two excellent gardening seasons here.
 (See?
 No need to be envious.)

-It’s time to add tomato transplants to your garden or harden off those seedlings you started indoors.
-The best planting time is between now and the first week of September to ensure you get maximum fall harvests.
+August is the time to add tomato transplants to your garden or harden off those seedlings you started indoors.
+The best planting time for Central Texas is from August up to the first week of September to ensure you get maximum yields for fall harvests.
+If you live outside of Central Texas you will want to give your tomatoes 60-100 days before your first frost of the fall/winter season as tomatoes do not like cold weather.

 How to Plant Tomatoes

 Give your tomatoes some space in the garden to spread out.
+Add some organic compost or worm castings to the soil.
 Bury the bare stalk in soil up to the first stem to encourage the plant to make new roots and become strong enough to support lots of fruit.
+Use garden trellises to help support your tomato plants as they grow.
 Prune any leaves that touch the soil to avoid pest issues.

 Our Favorite Tomato Varieties